danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 proposal [P1144R6](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2022/p1144r6.html) does
 something important by adding a boolean expression to the `[[trivially_relocatable]]` attribute.
-This makes it possible to conditionally apply the attribute to different template instantiations of a template type.
-The proposal also automatically infers trivially relocatable from its members, so we need a more complex example to see when this matters.
+This makes it possible to conditionally apply the attribute to different template instantiations of a template type when opting into being trivially relocatable explicitly.

+However, the proposal also automatically infers trivially relocatable from its members, so we wouldn't need the attribute at all in the above example.
+We need a more complex example to see when this matters:

 ```cpp
 template <class T>